 It’s now official, Amazon Prime Day 2020 will take place on Tuesday 13 October and Wednesday 14 October.
 Amazon has also announced that Prime members who spend £10 ($10) on items sold by selected small businesses on Amazon between now and 12th October will get a free £10 ($10) free credit to use during the Prime Day event.

-Now, is a good time to get prepared and reprice some of your inventory.
+Now is a good time to get prepared and reprice some of your inventory for what is likely to be the busiest day of the year on the marketplace.
 With an increase in traffic (consumers) on Amazon Prime Day and the days preceding it, this is a great opportunity for you to grab some sales so be sure you reprice your items competitively to maximise your profits.

 What is Amazon Prime Day?